Noodieknoodie/401K_STREAMLIT/README.md

 #     applied_start_quarter = 4
 #     applied_start_year = 2024

+for ADD PAYMENTS the monthly vs quarterly distinction is purely presentational.
+Looking at the form logic:
+For monthly clients:
+Shows months in dropdown (e.g. "Jan 2024")
+But converts to quarters before saving (start_quarter = (payment_data['applied_start_period'] - 1) // 3 + 1)
+2. For quarterly clients:
+Shows quarters directly (e.g. "Q1 2024")
+Saves directly as quarters
+The database ALWAYS stores quarters.
+The only difference is how we display the options to the user based on their payment frequency.
+So no, there's no fundamental need for the "period" abstraction.
+We could:
+Keep the UI display logic (showing months vs quarters) But internally always work with quarters
-Almost all payments directly apply to a single quarter, which is why the `applied_end_quarter` and `applied_end_year` fields have such a large number of NULL values.
+Have clear conversion functions for monthly->quarterly Name everything consistently with "quarter" since that's what we're actually storing Almost all payments directly apply to a single quarter, which is why the `applied_end_quarter` and `applied_end_year` fields have such a large number of NULL values.
 For the common case where a payment applies to just one specific quarter, the user doesn’t need to enter anything for the "end" quarter or year.
 The system automatically copies the start selection into these fields since the payment only covers that one quarter.

 HOWEVER, for rare multi-quarter scenarios (like backpayments or other unusual situations), the payment form includes a checkbox dropdown labeled "Payment covers multiple quarters."
 Clicking this gives the user the ability to select both a START QUARTER and an END QUARTER.
 These selections populate the database appropriately with the specified range.